Cashpile/www.cashpile.io/README.md

 # Cashpile.io

-Welcome to the landing page for Cashpile, the group payment app that helps friends save money together for future trips.
+Welcome to the landing page for Cashpile: the group payment app that helps friends save money together for future trips.

 ## Features

-* Contribute as little as $10 each, either through a subscription or on a one-time basis
+* Contribute as little as $10 each, either on a one-time basis or through a subscription.
 * Enable recurring payments, similar to custom subscriptions
 * Request/send a sum of money to multiple people and divide it automatically